 We believe that as parents and teachers we achieve better results for our children when we work together.
 To support this work we encourage regular contact.
 Our Senior Leaders and staff are around at the start and end of the day and are available for quick, informal chats.
 For those matters requiring more time then we advise organising a meeting through the administrative staff or our Parent Support Worker, Nicky Jose.

 Nicky is on hand where parents are unsure about whether to raise an issue or are nervous about doing so.
 She can give advice, help parents rehearse what they want to say to other staff members and she can attend meetings with parents to support and help them get the outcome they want for their child.
+Nicky also organises a weekly parent/carer and toddler group every Thursdays as well as running our very own food bank.
+Whatever your query or need, it’s likely that Nicky will be able to help you.

 Reporting to Parents